-What does the college admissions counselor really want to know about you when reading your college essay?
+What does a college admissions counselor really want to know about any applicant when reading a personal statement?

-Here are five college essay myths and facts for a high school student to consider before writing your essay:
+Here are five college essay myths and facts for high school students to consider before writing your essay:

 An essay has to be written about an impressive topic.

-Fact: A college entrance essay is your opportunity to share something meaningful about yourself.
-You are impressive, not your topic.
+Fact: A college entrance essay is an opportunity for students to share something meaningful about themselves.
+We tell our students: You are impressive, not your topic.
 Write a genuine story about yourself that shows some reflection; use your own words and your own voice.

 The story, not the experience, is most important.
-Colleges want to know what you learned from the experience.
+Colleges want to know what the applicant learned from the experience.
 The topic does not need to be big.